 If you have recently booked a trip or a planning one, we recommend that you look at the following websites to familiarise yourself with general travel advice for the countries you are visiting.
 The websites will provide pertinent information on how you can keep safe and well during your trip, including vaccinations and malaria prevention (as appropriate).

-Some of the vaccinations that are available for travel are offered free of charge on the NHS.
+We are continuing to offer some vaccinations that are free of charge on the NHS.
 These are:

 Pathology and X-ray results are available by telephone (01244 325421) between 14:30 and 18.30.
 This gives the practice time to check results received overnight or in the morning.
 They are then passed to the GP for review at the end of morning surgery.
 To protect the patient’s confidentially, results will only be given by telephone to the patient in person.

 If you have difficulties using the phone you can nominate someone to take information for you.
 Just let us know in writing the name and telephone number of the person you wish to us to contact.